baobaoanddavid/baobaoanddavid.github.io/content/details.md

 [Cocktail attire](https://www.theknot.com/content/cocktail-wedding-attire): tea-length, knee-length or midi dress; formal jumpsuit; suit and tie.
 Please wear comfortable shoes because the reception is within a park.

+In keeping with Western and Chinese traditions, we kindly ask that guests refrain from wearing white or red on the wedding day.

 In late May, Ithaca, NY typically experiences a mix of warm and cool days, with average highs around 67°F (19°C) and lows around 44°F (7°C).